OfficeDev/office-js-docs/reference/excel/rangebordercollection.md

 ### getItemAt(index: number)
-Gets a border object using its index
+Gets a border object using its index.

 #### Syntax
 ```js